akashcraft/LED-Controller/README.md

 This version will not be developed further.
 Use it for a light weight option if you just want to send custom commands to your LED Strips.

 LightCraft GUI
-If you plan to run the project locally, you will need to modify the `CTkColorPicker` package as the stock package is modified to add functionality to LightCraft.
-Find the file in the repository and overwrite with the stock file.
+If you plan to run the project locally, you will need to modify the `CTkColorPicker` and `CTkRadioButton` package as the stock package is modified to add functionality to LightCraft.
+Find the files in the repository and overwrite with the stock file.
 Failure to do this will result in Runtime Errors.

 LightCraft stores its configuration data in the `Settings.txt` which must be located in the same project folder.
 If this is not possible, LightCraft will attempt to re-create the files during the pre-GUI checks.
 Resources folder contains all the GUI elements and this folder **must not** be deleted.
 LightCraft will not load the GUI in that case.